Land Use Regulations

 Land Use Code

-The Land Use Code is a set of regulations that guide how property is used and developed in Delta County.
+The Land Use Code (aka Zoning) is a set of regulations that guide how property is used and developed in Delta County, which helps implement certain visions and goals of the Master Plan.
 The purpose of the Land Use Code is to protect landowner rights while also looking out for overall community interests.

 Land Use Code Links

 Master Plans provide policies guiding growth and development for the unincorporated areas of Delta County.
 They provide a policy direction for decisions about the economy, land use, housing, transportation, and community facilities establishing a foundation for land use regulations.

 The Master Plan provides facts on existing conditions and trends, enabling decision makers to better understand the impact of their decisions.
 It describes where and what type of development the community desires, allowing for the zoning, purchase and use of land consistent with community goals.

 In May of 2018, Delta County adopted an updated Master Plan for the County that was the outcome of a year-long process that engaged diverse residents from around the county with a wide spectrum of viewpoints in a dialogue about what we wanted for the future.
 The primary question the Master Plan process answered was: How do we create opportunities for everyone to thrive while protecting the things that make Delta County unique?